;xudaa yaa ja;zbah-e dil kii magar

 PROPORTIONALITY: {6,4}

-Here we have some lovely wordplay with khai;Nchnaa in its double sense of either pulling toward, drawing, attracting; or else of pulling (oneself) away, withdrawing.
-Because khi;Nchnaa is the intransitive form of khai;Nchnaa , we have two readings available.
-On one reading, the more I try to draw her toward me, the more she is (passively) drawn away from me, by the force of my own attracting-power [mujh se]-- which unfortunately seems to be working in reverse, as a kind of repelling-power (like similar magnetic poles).
-On the other reading, the more I try to draw her toward me, the more she draws herself (intransitively but deliberately) away from me, in a willed response to my attempts to attract her.
+Here we have some lovely wordplay with khe;Nchnaa in its double sense of either pulling toward, drawing, attracting; or else of pulling (oneself) away, withdrawing.
+Because khi;Nchnaa is the intransitive form of khe;Nchnaa (see the definitions above), we have two readings available.
+On one reading, the more the lover tries to draw the beloved toward himself, the more she is (passively) drawn away from him, by the force of his own attracting-power [mujh se]-- an 'attracting' power that unfortunately seems to be working in reverse, as a kind of repelling-power (like similar magnetic poles).
+On the other reading, the more he tries to draw her toward himself, the more she draws herself (intransitively but deliberately) away from him, in a willed response to his attempts to attract her.

-There's an undecideable, and very enjoyable, back-and-forth play between the literal meaning of 'attract' (like magnetic force) and the metaphorical meaning (like coquetry).
-Along similar lines, the word ja;zbah appears here to be deliberately conflated with ja;zb , which isn't surprising since they're both closely related derivatives from the same Arabic root; the merging of 'passion' and 'attraction' contributes to the same literal/metaphorical interplay.
+There's an undecideable, and very enjoyable, back-and-forth play between the literal meaning of 'attract' (like magnetic force) and the metaphorical meaning (like coquetry and flirtation).
+Along similar lines, the word ja;zbah appears here to be deliberately conflated with ja;zb , which isn't surprising since they're both closely related derivatives from the same Arabic root; the merging of 'passion' and 'attraction' contributes to the same literal/metaphorical interplay (see the definitions above).

 This verse is also a perfect example of the less common meaning of magar as 'perhaps' rather than 'but'.
 Though both are possible here, the former is surely the reading of choice: it makes the first line into a speculation about the cause of her unfortunate behavior.
 (The reading as 'but' becomes part of an exclamation of surprise and protest addressed to the Lord.)